-When you examine the most successful interaction designs of recent years, the clear winners are those who execute fundamentals flawlessly.
-They feed off natural human behavior, then quietly remove barriers without us ever noticing, and they are focused on visual presentation and interactive experience, especially scanability.
+When you examine the most successful interaction designs of latest years, the clear winners are those who execute basics flawlessly.
+They feed off natural human behavior, then quietly remove barriers without us ever noticing, and the focus is on visual and interactive presentation, especially scanability.
 Let’s overview the most important design techniques and how they can work for you.

 Image credit: usertesting